-Matthew Donahue, Treasurer, is the Director of Market Planning for the Tax and Revenue business unit at LexisNexis Risk Solutions.
+Matthew Donahue, Treasurer, is director of Market Planning for the Tax and Revenue business unit at LexisNexis Risk Solutions.
 His background is consulting for technology, security, privacy, and business strategy with experience in telecommunications, defense, and state government.
 Mr. Donahue headed successful change management initiatives with federal and state government agencies and he takes great pride in being part of the team that started the ongoing Identity Theft program at the Department of Revenue in the State of Indiana.
 He served his country as a communicator in the United States Army Special Operations.
 An Indiana native, Mr. Donahue earned both his MBA and bachelor’s degree from Purdue University.

 Paul Bond is a partner at Holland & Knight LLP, resident in its Philadelphia office.
-Bond focuses his practice in the areas of data security, privacy and artificial intelligence.
+Mr. Bond focuses his practice in the areas of data security, privacy and artificial intelligence.
 Paul helps clients make the best use of new technologies, including opportunities for automation, while identifying and managing the relevant risks.
 He has helped defend clients from more than 75 putative class actions involving privacy and cybersecurity issues.
 In addition, Bond teaches Privacy Law Essentials for Corporate Counsel at Rutgers Law School.

-Kevin Everhart is the Vice President of Brand, Marketing & Innovation at Experian Consumer Services (ECS) in Costa Mesa, California.
+Kevin Everhart is VP of Brand, Marketing & Innovation at Experian Consumer Services (ECS) in Costa Mesa, California.
 With more than 20 years of experience in marketing and research, he is responsible for all advertising, consumer insight, marketing and brand strategy at ECS.
 Focused on raising consumer awareness of the risks associated with identity theft, he has developed multiple national marketing campaigns for Experian’s consumer products.
 In 2017, Mr. Everhart launched the marketing and advertising campaign for Experian’s newest identity protection service, IdentityWorks.
 Prior to joining Experian, he held senior marketing positions at Mazda, Gateway, James Hardie and a start-up venture named WiseWindow, which was later acquired by KPMG.

-Susan Grant is the Director of Consumer Protection with the Consumer Federation of America where she focuses on the issues of privacy, identity theft, telemarketing and other general consumer protection issues.
+Susan Grant is director of Consumer Protection with the Consumer Federation of America where she focuses on the issues of privacy, identity theft, telemarketing and other general consumer protection issues.
 Ms. Grant heads CFA’s Consumer Protection Institute, conducts CFA’s annual Consumer Complaint Survey, and is a recognized authority on combating consumer fraud and deception.
 Grant started her career in 1976 in the Consumer Protection Division of the Northwestern Massachusetts District Attorney’s Office and subsequently held positions at the National Association of Consumer Agency Administrators and National Consumers League before joining the CFA staff in 2008.

 Jim Van Dyke is CEO of Futurion, with over 30 years of experience in business transformation related to digital identity, virtual commerce, payments security and financial services.
 Jim formerly founded and led the Javelin Strategy & Research team, and at Futurion he continues to help leaders achieve breakthroughs.
 Jim’s board experience includes the CFPB.gov, Western Payments Alliance (of bankers and credit union executives), and a non-profit that works with local governments to encourage healthier transportation modes.
-Clients describe Jim as being unconfined to traditional approaches as he helps identify, assess, and implement transformative future plans.

 Mike Cook, Founder and Chief Executive Officer, XOR Data Exchange